hao-lee/Graphvizer/README.md

 	// "show_image_with" controls how to show the image.
 	// The default value is "layout", so the image will be shown in a separated
 	// layout by default.
 If you want to show it in a new window instead,
 	// change the following value to "window".
+If you just want to show the image
+	// in a new tab, change the value to "tab".
 	"show_image_with": "layout",
 	// "image_dir" controls where the image is saved.
 If the value is "",
 	// system temporary directory is used.
 You can set it to other directory.